 Argo Float about to be deployed in the Black Sea © Sorin Balan 2016

 A typical Argo float cycle: The float drifts at 1000m depth.
-Every 10 days it dives up to 2000m, turns its sensors on and start measuring while getting back to the surface.
-Once at surface, it turns its sensor off, sends its data to Data Centers using satellite communications, and dives back to 1000m after the transmission for a new cycle.
+Every 10 days it dives down to 2000m, turns its sensors on and start measuring while getting back to the surface.
+Once at surface, it turns its sensor off, sends its data to Data Centers using satellite communications, and then dives back to 1000m for a new cycle.

 Thanks to an international collaboration of more than 25 countries started in 2001, the Argo programme succeeded in setting up the first-ever global in-situ ocean observing network in the history of oceanography.
 In 2007, Argo reached its initial target of 3000 profiling floats.
 The Argo floats being battery powered with a design life of between 4 to 5 years, there is a crucial necessity to maintain the target array, by regularly deploying new floats.